 The transient policy applies only to nursing students within the ACCS institutions.
+It does not apply to students wishing to transfer from other institutions.
 In addition to any applicable College policies regarding transient students, a nursing student desiring to be transient student must:

 - 1. Meet minimum admission standards for the nursing program. - 2.
 Possess a grade of "C" or better in all nursing program required courses taken at another institution and possess a minimum of 2.0 cumulative GPA. - 3.
 Provide a letter of eligibility from the Dean/Director of the previous nursing program for progression in the previous nursing program. - 4.
-Secure permission from the primary institution by submitting a Transient Student Form completed by an official of the primary institution.

-- 5. Complete a Transcript Request Form at the end of the term before a transcript will be issued to the primary institution. - 6.
+Secure permission from the primary institution by submitting a Transient Student Form completed by an official of the primary institution. - 5.
+Complete a Transcript Request Form at the end of the term before a transcript will be issued to the primary institution. - 6.
 Comply with all nursing program policy requirements at the accepting institution. - 7.
 Meet acceptability criteria for placement at clinical agencies for clinical experience.